-Our 100 Club Members: Meet Dan Gill from Dine
+100 Club Supporter: Meet Dan Gill from Dine

 Dan Gill is the founder and creative director at Dine.
 He is a member of the Foundation’s 100 Club, a supporters scheme for individuals and businesses who are motivated to make a difference in Leeds.

-Here, he discusses what he loves about the city, and why she’s involved in the Foundation.
+Here, he discusses what he loves about the city, and why he’s involved in the Foundation.

 What is your favourite thing about Leeds?